 Suggested Duration Activity and Description 45 minutes All the preparations are now ready to play the addition game!
 Rules: throw the dice or spin the spinner and based on the number that comes, they have to jump that many places UP the number-line.
-Start from 0 (e.g. if the dice is 3, they will jump up 123 to number 3, then throw the dice and if it is 5 - they will jump up to 8 (3+5 or 45678) You can also come up with rules.
-Examples: If you land on an even number - you have to jump forward 2 steps If you land on an odd number - you have to jump forward 3 steps.
-You can also complete a numerical representation by writing down the sums that they are practicing e.g. 3+5=8 15 minutes Family members will pick up a number card.
-If the number you are standing on is greater than the number the family picked up you can asl your family member to perform an exercise of their choice e.g. jumping jacks etc.
+Start from 0 (e.g. if the dice is 3, they will jump up 123 to number 3, then throw the dice and if it is 5 - they will jump up to 8 (3+5 or 45678) You can also complete a numerical representation by writing down the sums that they are practicing e.g., 3+5=8 15 minutes Family members will pick up a number card.
+Ask the learner to compare the two numbers (the number the learner is standing on and the numbe the family member is holding).
+What can they say about the two numbers?
+Is one number less than (<), greater than (>) or equal to (=) the other?